cozy/cozy-stack/docs/registry.md

 For now the authentication scheme to publish an application will be kept minimal and simple.
 Each editor will be given an API key that should be present in the header of the http request when creating a application or publishing a new version.

-The API key should be present in the `X-Cozy-Registry-Key` header.
+The API key should be present in the `Authorization` header.